mksaraf/kubernetes-lab-tutorial/content/network.md

     rc/kube-dns-v20   1         1         1         1d

     NAME           CLUSTER-IP     EXTERNAL-IP   PORT(S)         AGE
-    svc/kube-dns   10.254.3.100   <none>        53/UDP,53/TCP   1d
+    svc/kube-dns   10.32.0.10     <none>        53/UDP,53/TCP   1d

     NAME                    READY     STATUS    RESTARTS   AGE
     po/kube-dns-v20-3xk4v   3/3       Running   3          1d

 It consists of a controller, a service and a pod running a DNS server, a dnsmaq for caching and healthz for liveness probe.
 Each time a user starts a new pod, kubernetes injects certain nameservice lookup configuration into new pods allowing to query the DNS records in the cluster.
 Each time a new service is created, kubernetes registers this service name into the embedded DNS server allowing all pods to query the DNS server for service name resolution.

 Create a nginx deploy and create the service.
-Since we're not interested (yet) to expose the service outside the cluster, we leave the default service type, i.e. the ClusterIP mode.
+Since we're not interested to expose the service outside the cluster, we leave the default service type, i.e. the ClusterIP mode.
 This allows only pods inside the cluster can access the service.

     kubectl create -f nginx-deploy.yaml
     deployment "nginx" created